RileyMoore01/Leetcode/C#/README.txt

   Maht.Pow() - Rasies one value to the power of the second value Math.Ceiling() - Rounds  up the varaible passed into it Math.Max() - Returns the max of the two values passed in

+Escape Sequence for strings -> put / in front of quotation mark to print the marks to console.